LaurentRDC/dissertation/content/graphite.md

 # Momentum-resolved excitation couplings in graphite {#sec:graphite}

+Ultrafast electron diffuse scattering is an experimental technique pioneered over the past few years [@Chase2016; @Harb2016; @Waldecker2017].
+The author also participated in the early development of the technique with work by M. Stern, L. P. René de Cotret *et al* [@Stern2018].
+This early work on graphite was an experimental tour-de-force, but the observations remained qualitative rather than quantitative.

+This chapter will detail how to extract the quantitative information encoded in UEDS experiments.

 TODO: important differentiator for UEDS vs X-ray is the amount of redundancy.
 The redundancy leads to the ability to invert the energy-integrated nature of UEDS.

 ## The first hundred femtoseconds viewed by trARPES